Machine Learning for Synthetic Data Generation: A Review: Application

-Location and trajectory are a particular form of data that could highly reflect users’ daily lives, habits, home addresses, workplaces, etc. To protect location privacy, synthetic location generation is introduced as opposed to location perturbation~\cite{jiang2021location}.
-The main challenge of generating synthetic location and trajectory data is to resemble genuine user-produced data while offering practical privacy protection simultaneously.
-One approach to generating the location and trajectory data is to inject a synthetic point-based site within a user’s trajectory~\cite{kato2012dummy,ye2020community,du2021graphgt}.
 Synthetic trajectory generation is frequently combined with privacy-enhancing techniques to further prevent sensitive inference from the synthesized data.
 For example, Chen et al.~\cite{chen2012differentially} introduces an N-gram-based method to predict the following position based on previous positions for publishing trajectory.
-They exploit the prefix tree to describe the n-gram model while combining it with differential privacy~\cite{dwork2014algorithmic}. \cite{he2015dpt} proposes a synthetic trajectory strategy based on the discretization of raw trajectories using hierarchical reference systems to capture individual movements at differing speeds.
+They exploit the prefix tree to describe the n-gram model while combining it with differential privacy~\cite{dwork2014algorithmic}. \cite{cunningham2021real} extends the n-gram model with local differential privacy and \cite{du2023ldptrace} further replaces the n-gram model with key movement mobility for differentially private trajectory generation.
+By comparison, \cite{he2015dpt} proposes a synthetic trajectory strategy based on the discretization of raw trajectories using hierarchical reference systems to capture individual movements at differing speeds.
 Their method adaptively selects a small set of reference systems and constructs prefix tree counts with differential privacy.
-Applying direction-weighted sampling, the decrease in tree nodes reduces the amount of added noise and improves the utility of the synthetic data.
-By extracting multiple differential private distributions with redundant information,~\cite{gursoy2018utility} the author generated a new trajectory with samples from these distributions.
-In addition to differential privacy, Bindschaedler and Shokri~\cite{bindschaedler2016synthesizing} enforce plausible deniability to generate privacy-preserving synthetic traces.
-It first introduces trace similarity and intersection functions that map a fake trace to a real hint under similarity and intersection constraints.
-Then, it generates one fake trace by clustering the locations and replacing the trajectory locations with those from the same group.
-If the fake trace satisfies plausible deniability, i.e., there exist k other real traces that can map to the fake trace, then it preserves the privacy of the seed trace.
-While existing studies mainly use the Markov chain model, \cite{wang2023privtrace} proposes to choose between the first-order and second-order Markov model adaptively.
-The proposed PrivTrace controls the space and time overhead by the first-order Markov chain model and achieves good accuracy for next-step prediction by the second-order Markov chain model.
+Applying direction-weighted sampling, the decrease in tree nodes reduces the amount of added noise and improves the utility of the synthetic data. \cite{wang2017protecting} constructs the differentially private prefix tree and calibrates original trajectories against a selection of anchor points.
+By extracting multiple differential private distributions with redundant information~\cite{gursoy2018utility,gursoy2018differentially}, the authors generate a new trajectory with samples from these distributions.
+By comparison, \cite{mir2013dp} estimates various distributions of an attribute set to determine trajectories and~\cite{roy2016practical} consider the interactions between different attributes by grouping strongly correlated attributes into non-disjoint sets and constructing a corresponding distribution for each set.